hstarmans/hexastorm/readme.md

 ./install.sh
 ```
 ## Micropython
-The file controller.py can also be called from Micropython.
+The file controller.py can be called from Micropython.
-Code is tested on an ESP32.
+Code is tested on ESP32.

 ## Raspberry pi
 The following lines need to be in the /boot/config.txt;